GDP quarterly national accounts, UK: October to December 2023

 Gross capital formation

-Figure 10 shows that there have been some revisions to the path of business investment across 2022 and 2023.
-This reflects revised survey data, a further review of seasonal adjustment, as well as the removal of previously applied balancing adjustments.
+There have been revisions to the path of GFCF and business investment across 2023, reflecting revised survey data; latest seasonal adjustment and the removal of previous balancing adjustments.

 Net trade

-The UK’s trade deficit for goods and services was 0.8% of nominal gross domestic product (GDP) in Quarter 3 2023, revised down from a first estimate deficit of 0.7%.
-However, there have been large movements in non-monetary gold over the last quarter, which can be volatile.
-Excluding non-monetary gold, the trade deficit was 1.0% of nominal GDP in Quarter 3 2023, revised down from a first estimate deficit of 0.8% (Figure 11).
+The UK's trade deficit for goods and services was 1.1% of nominal gross domestic product (GDP) in Quarter 4 2023, revised up from a first estimate deficit of 1.6%.
+However, this includes non-monetary gold which is an erratic series so it can be useful to exclude this from the trade balance.
+Excluding non-monetary gold, the UK's trade deficit for goods and services is estimated at 1.8% of nominal GDP.

-Export volumes fell by 0.6% in the latest quarter, revised down from a first estimate increase of 0.5%.
-There was a 3.1% rise in services exports (previously a 2.8% increase), which partially offset a fall of 4.8% in goods exports (previously a 2.0% fall).
+Export volumes fell by 0.8% in the latest quarter, revised up from a first estimate fall of 2.9%.
+This fall was driven by a 2.4% decline in services exports (previously a 6.0% fall), which offset a 1.2% increase in goods exports (previously a 0.8% increase).

-The fall in goods exports was mainly driven by large movements in non-monetary gold, however, this series also appears within gross capital formation (GCF) as valuables and so the impact is GDP neutral.
+The increase in goods exports was mainly driven by large movements in non-monetary gold however, this series also appears within gross capital formation (GCF) as valuables, so the effect is GDP neutral.
+Elsewhere there were falls in fuels and machinery and transport equipment.

-Import volumes fell by 1.0% in the latest quarter, revised down from a first estimate fall of 0.8%.
-The decline in the latest quarter was driven by an unrevised 3.5% fall in goods imports, which more than offset a 3.5% increase in services imports (previously 4.2%).
+Import volumes fell by 0.3% in the latest quarter, revised up from a first estimate fall of 0.8%.
+The decline in the latest quarter was driven by a 0.8% fall in goods (previously 0.7% fall) which offset an increase of 0.6% in services (previously estimated as a 0.9% fall).

 Back to table of contents